 I shot Mary-Anne’s wedding.
 I took her bother’s senior pictures.
 I took a few 1 year anniversary shots for Mary-Anne and her husband, Connor.
 We finished this 3-generation shoot, recently.
 I am a quiet, private person, however; personal investment in the lives and loves of my clients is just about the best part of this job.
 Not only does it show the clients’ satisfaction and willingness to hire me again (surface but important), it shows a developing trust that can extend for years (deep).
 I feel like these ladies speak volumes about the strength, love, and personalities they possess… so I’ll let them do just that.
 Some film, some digital.
 All family.

-So I had a random dream last night which included a discussion with my dermatologist about business, and how he got to be so popular.
-See, it takes forever to get in for an appointment… subconscious being overactive?
-Anyway, he fake told me that to be as busy as he is, all someone has to do is follow his example: specialize in something people really want which has a built-in longevity and repeat business, be excellent at your specialty, cultivate the reputation for being THE one to go to for that specialty.
+So I had a random dream last night.
+It included a discussion with my dermatologist about business, and how he got to be so popular.
+See, it takes forever to get in to see him for an appointment… subconscious being overactive?
+Anyway, he fake told me that to be as busy as he is, all someone has to do is follow his example: specialize in something people really want, which has built-in longevity and repeat business.
+Be excellent at your specialty, cultivate the reputation for being THE one to go to for that specialty.
 Not bad advice for a dream.

-The quest to find a niche and a specialty is one of self-discovery and patient expectation.
+The quest to find a niche and a specialty is one of self-discovery, and patient expectation.
 That’s the polite, artsy way of saying it seems to take forever and I don’t want to wait any longer.
-Sometimes it takes a step or three back to “see the forest for the trees,” so that part of the plan for this summer.
-Bottom line is that the imaginary discussion taking place during REM-sleep has actually provided some humorously perfect direction.
+Sometimes a step or three back to “see the forest for the trees” is a good thing.
+Bottom line is, the imaginary discussion taking place during REM sleep has actually provided some humorously perfect direction.

-Also, if you need a good dermatologist in the Eugene area, Jay Park is excellent – and he gives good counsel, too.
+If you need a good dermatologist in the Eugene area, Jay Park is excellent – and he gives good dreamtime counsel, too.